nonnontrivial/nonnontrivial/README.md

 - data visualization
 - image processing
-- systems programming
+- networks

 The **languages** I'm most familliar and fascinated with are:

 - TypeScript
-- Python
+- Julia
-- Rust
+- Go